 Should retrenchment become imminent because of substantial enrollment declines that are not occurring in the context of financial exigency, the University not only will follow the above steps leading to possible relocation of member(s) but also, within the resources available, will provide reasonable expenses to cover the cost of retraining and will provide reasonable reassignment time to enable the individual to fill the needs he was previously incapable of providing.
 Retrained faculty members shall be retained in their new departments or positions only upon the demonstration of competent performance.
 In situations not involving financial exigency, first priority for relocation and retraining within the tenured faculty must go to persons, if any, who were transferred to a program under the preventative provisions of the previous paragraph (Effort to Avoid Future Retrenchment by Reassignment).

-4. Retrenchment Reassignment Under Financial Exigency: All Unit Members

-When financial exigency is involved, the Chancellor may in his discretion and upon request of the retrenched Unit member, authorize retention of such member where, with limited retraining, he would be able to perform in a vacant position.
+4. Retrenchment Reassignment Under Financial Exigency: All Unit Members request of the retrenched Unit member, authorize retention of such member where, with limited retraining, he would be able to perform in a vacant position.